About the Project

 In March 2016, the Tacony Branch of the Free Library of Philadelphia closed for an 18-month renovation, spurring the need for a temporary home.
 A former hardware store 2 blocks north was converted to fill this need.
 In partnership with Councilman Bobby Henon and the Free Library, this hub for learning, creativity, and community engagement combines a temporary home for Tacony’s neighborhood library with studio space for artists-in-residence, where visitors can attend arts-focused events and workshops, borrow books, use computers, and access free Wi-Fi.

-In August 2017, the library will leave the Tacony Library and Arts Building (LAB) to return to its renovated building.
-Under the leadership of Mural Arts, the LAB will embark on an expanded program of free arts-focused event, classes, and workshops, and an ongoing series of public art projects exploring this proud and historic neighborhood.
-In addition, following the model Mural Arts explored with Neighborhood Time Exchange and Southeast by Southeast, the LAB will welcome community partners into the space, offering services ranging from ESL to chess club.
+In August 2017, the library left the Tacony Library and Arts Building (LAB) to return to its renovated building.
+Under the leadership of Mural Arts (and the new moniker Tacony LAB Community Arts Center), the LAB has embarked on an expanded program of free arts-focused event, classes, and workshops, and an ongoing series of public art projects exploring this proud and historic neighborhood.
+In addition, following the model Mural Arts explored with Neighborhood Time Exchange and Southeast by Southeast, the LAB welcomes community partners into the space, offering services ranging from ESL to chess club.

 2017 Spring–Summer Resident Artist

 Mat Tomezsko‘s paintings have been exhibited at art spaces regionally and nationally.
 He has created several public art projects with Mural Arts, including 14 Movements: A Symphony in Color and Words, a mile-long temporary mural installed in downtown Philadelphia during the 2016 Democratic National Convention; There Is No, a series addressing urban violence; and Look Long and Look Good (2011), a survey of the history and people of Manayunk in 30 painting currently installed along Main Street in Manayunk, Philadelphia.
 Mat graduated from Tyler School of Art.